dariogriffo/easy-evs/README.md

 - Append your events to the EventStore with [`Append(..)`](https://github.com/griffo-io/easy-evs/blob/main/src/EasyEvs.Contracts/IEventStore.cs#L22)

  That's it, the simplest way to start event sourcing

+## Loading aggregates

+- Declare a class that inherits from [AggregateRoot](https://github.com/griffo-io/easy-evs/blob/73a46a03ff789139f16c2f662064ca551dc3efc3/src/EasyEvs.Contracts/AggregateRoot.cs#L10)
+- Implement privately methods with the signature `private void Apply(MyEvent1 @event)` or `private void Apply(MyEvent2 @event)`
+- Implement in your StreamResolver `public string StreamForAggregateRoot<T>(System.Guid id) where T : AggregateRoot`
+- Load your aggregate from EventStore ` var user = await _eventStore.Get<User>(id, cancellationToken);`

+And that's it! simple aggregate roots.

 ## Examples

-A Publisher and Subscriber can be found [here](https://github.com/griffo-io/easy-evs/tree/main/examples)
+A Publisher and Subscriber can be found [here](https://github.com/griffo-io/easy-evs/tree/main/examples) You will find how to integrate Pipelines, how to publish events, and how to do simple event sourcing loading aggregates from EventStore.

 ## License

 [Apache 2.0](https://github.com/griffo-io/easy-evs/blob/main/LICENSE)